Lenovo Flex 7 laptop

 Low power consumption.
 It uses a 65W power brick, making it easier to charge than my previous laptop that wanted 100W and simpler to find USB-C docking stations for.
 It's a nightmare trying to find a docking station that will charge 100W while also providing sufficient IO.

+Great pixel density.
 Text looks wonderful on the display.
-Great pixel density at 188PPI.
+188PPI is amazing pixel density at this price.

-It has a touchscreen and is convertible, like my last laptop.
-I constantly use it in tent mode for a clean two display setup, and the touchscreen I use constantly, most commonly so I can hand it to people in my house to choose which food items they want delivered.
+Convertible hinge and touchscreen.
+Like my last laptop, I constantly use it in tent mode for a clean two display setup, and the touchscreen I use constantly, most commonly so I can hand it to people in my house to choose which food items they want delivered.

 What I don't like